kubernetes-retired/kubernetes-anywhere/DOCKER_FOR_MAC.md

 > If you have installed Google Cloud SDK (`gcloud`), you will have `kubectl`, just make sure to run `gcloud components update`.

-To confirm all is working correctly, run `kubectl cluster-info && kubectl get nodes` and you should see one node called `docker` on the list, i.e.:
+To confirm all is working correctly, run `kubectl cluster-info && kubectl get nodes` and you should see one node called `moby` on the list, i.e.:

 ```
 > kubectl cluster-info && kubectl get nodes
 Kubernetes master is running at http://localhost:8080
 NAME      STATUS    AGE
-docker    Ready     5m
+moby      Ready     5m
 ```

 If the output you see is completely different, you might be talking to (or trying to talk to) another cluster.
 To check,